King Gesar of Ling

 At the age of 36, he won the MenLing War between the Men and Ling Kingdom.
 At the age of 40, he fought with Dazi(Persian territory nowdays) and conquered the King of Dazi; at 42 he went to Khache and eliminated King Khache Trizan; At 68, he also conquered the Dami sect of Nepal in the south, and conquered the Baire Mianyang sect when he was 69.

-Through fighting everywhere, King Gesar unified more than 150 surrounding tribes, established a unified political power in the Tibetan areas connected by the three provinces of Sichuan, Qinghai, and Tibet nowadays and ended the hundreds of years of tribal disputes after the collapse of Tubo Kingdom.
+Through fighting everywhere, King Gesar of Ling unified more than 150 surrounding tribes, established a unified political power in the Tibetan areas connected by the three provinces of Sichuan, Qinghai, and Tibet nowadays and ended the hundreds of years of tribal disputes after the collapse of Tubo Kingdom.
 Therefore, the people of later generations regard King Gesar as a glorious God of War who can subdue and defeat all evils.

 The valiant great leader King Gesar brought the common people a stable life.
 Generally, on the snow-covered plateau, the common people began to use mythological methods to chant King Gesar's military life, promotion of poetic justice, and dissemination of the culture, to express their respects and admirations for him.
 King Gesar became the hero that the common people're proud of.